tanyaarora2/Team4-CodeToGive/README.md

 📌 Additionally, the Operation Management team will closely monitor the execution of tasks by both the Case Management team and Social Workers, ensuring that all operations are carried out smoothly and efficiently.

-Through this website, Nurture Orphans aims to streamline the adoption process and provide optimal support for both Social Workers and the Management team, ultimately benefiting the children in their care.
+Through this website, Kare4Kids aims to streamline the adoption process and provide optimal support for both Social Workers and the Management team, ultimately benefiting the children in their care.

 ## 💡 Why?
 By combining our empathy, passion, research, collaborative discussions, and inspiration from existing initiatives, we were able to conceptualize and develop a comprehensive approach to child donation and support.
 Our goal is to provide a platform that empowers individuals to make a difference and ensure that every child has access to love, care, and opportunities for a brighter future.